Back to insights

 Ideally, companies build distinct sub-portfolios for specific customers or segments.
 Building a sub-portfolio requires analyzing and identifying the different customers' requirements regarding climate action.
 Typically, these include some of the following dimensions:

 1. Customers’ public environmental commitment.
 Companies show a different level of consciousness and prioritization of sustainability in their company strategy.
-An indicator to differentiate between clients is their historical, present, and future engagements and commitments, e.g., SBTi and net zero commitments.
+An indicator to differentiate between clients is their historical, present, and future engagements and commitments, e.g., SBTi and net-zero commitments.
 Companies committed to SBTi criteria can use only removal credits to offset their emission, which means that suppliers also need to use SBTi-compliant credits to make sure the customer can account for their contribution.
 With detailed guidance of SBTi requirements for outside-of-supply-chain emissions still missing, this requires special care in crafting a portfolio.
 That said, customers with SBTi targets are, on average, more willing to pay for quality and permanent removal.

 2. Consumer claims.
 Many companies that ask suppliers to compensate for goods and services use the purchase of credits to claim “net-zero” or “carbon neutrality” toward consumers.
 While this practice is fading for a number of reasons, including the often hard-to-proof nature of these claims, portfolios for this purpose require additional scrutiny.
-B2B2C portfolios must minimize the reputational and legal risk associated with the credits used.
+B2B2C portfolios must minimize the reputation and legal risk associated with the credits used.
 Usually, this signifies an exclusive focus on ex-ante credits from large certification bodies.
 In many jurisdictions, the safest option is using credits from ICROA-certified standards, such as Gold Standard.
-ICROA is a sub-part of the international emissions trading association and is frequently cited as a de facto quality assurance by courts and legislators.
+ICROA is a sub-part of the International Emissions Trading Association and is frequently cited as a de facto quality assurance by courts and legislators.
 This, interestingly, makes it hard for B2C companies to use removal credits that are mostly certified under newer standards.
-Moreover, controversial credit categories, e.g., REDD+, are almost always ICROA certified but bear a significant risk of causing reputational damage as the methodologies are more error-prone.
+Moreover, controversial credit categories, e.g., REDD+, are almost always ICROA certified but bear a significant risk of causing reputation damage as the methodologies are more error-prone.
 An alternative can be found in newer carbon funds that do not allow carbon neutrality claims but offer an easy way to contribute to a portfolio of pre-vetted credits.
 The Climate Transformation Fund from Milkywire is an example that is already easily accessible while providing holistic climate action.

 3. Customers’ awareness of carbon credits.
 Enterprises show an awareness gap in their knowledge about the fundamental difference between carbon credits.
-Consequently, customers with a less detailed understanding of the resulting short and long-term impact on the environment are more likely to have a lower willingness to pay than clients with more pre-existing knowledge.
+Consequently, customers with a less detailed understanding of the resulting short- and long-term impact on the environment are more likely to have a lower willingness to pay than clients with more pre-existing knowledge.
 This comes with the challenge of educating customers on the value a higher-quality portfolio can deliver.
 Generally, using science-backed metrics can serve a good purpose for including these credits.

 4. Margin structure.
-Besides the sustainability commitments, reputational consideration, and carbon credit knowledge, the margin level represents a constraint for the customers’ compensation strategy.
+Besides the sustainability commitments, reputation consideration, and carbon credit knowledge, the margin level represents a constraint for the customers’ compensation strategy.
 Customers in lower-margin industries will have less flexibility to invest in higher-quality portfolios and have to educate their customers upfront to legitimize the investment or markup.
 Customers within higher-margin industries can, conversely, use high-quality credits as a real differentiator without risking their ability to generate sufficient margins.

 In sum, leading credit buyers classify their clients based on different dimensions, including the willingness to pay.
 Hardly the resulting overview leads to a one-size-fits-all approach.
 While some customers might ask for removal-only portfolios to make their SBTi-aligned targets, other companies might push on pricing to keep costs low.